guilhermeleobas/cftool_/README.md

 # cf
-Get input and outputs for a specific problem on codeforces
+Get inputs and outputs for a specific problem on codeforces